CureQ/CureQ/README.md

 This repository contains a python package for analyzing Microelectrode Array (MEA) experiments.<br>
 This repository is maintained by the Amsterdam University of Applied Sciences (AUMC).<br>
 MEAlytics offers high speed spike, burst and network burst detection followed by feature extraction.<br>

-For more information about the analysis or how to use the library, check out the "CureQ MEA-analysis library User Guide.pdf" file.<br>
+#### For more information about the analysis or how to use the library, check out the [MEAlytics Github pages](https://cureq.github.io/CureQ/).

 ## Cureq
 This tool was created for the CureQ consortium.<br>